VilleJuhan1/pipeline-to-render-and-heroku-test/readme.md

 ## Setup

 Fork the project and configure the secrets accordingly to each environment.
-Create the required webhook in Render and/or the app with Github pipeline in Heroku.
+Create the required webhook in Render and/or the app with Github deployment pipeline in Heroku.